They asked Andrew Murray the greatest thought that had ever entered his mind. “My accountability to God,” he said.

 Your biggest headaches will not come from the world, young pastor.
 The community at large may welcome you or ignore you, but they are unlikely to organize against you.
 People inside the congregation will do that.

 Not all, thankfully.
-Many congregations are healthy and positive, focused on serving God and having an impact on their world for Christ.
+Many congregations are healthy and positive, focused on serving God and making an impact on their world for Christ.
 They remind us of the Israelites who were rebuilding Jerusalem’s wall with Nehemiah.
-When some people arrived wanting to argue and fight, they replied, “We are doing a great work and cannot come down” (Nehemiah 6:3).
+When antagonists arrived and dare them to fight, they replied, “We are doing a great work and cannot come down” (Nehemiah 6:3).

 God, help your preachers.

-When the Apostle Paul told of the price he paid for the privilege of serving the Lord’s people and extending the gospel, after listing the beatings and shipwrecks and imprisonments, he added, “And in addition to all this, there is the daily care for all the churches” (2 Corinthians 11:28).
+When the Apostle Paul told of the price he paid for the privilege of serving the Lord’s people and extending the gospel, he listed the beatings and shipwrecks and imprisonments.
+Then he said, “And in addition to all this, there is the daily care for all the churches” (2 Corinthians 11:28).

 What’s the answer?

 I have a solution for preacher-killers and church-troublers, although it’s something only the Lord can handle.